Morocco Country Commercial Guide

 The Royal Moroccan Air Force flies primarily French and American aircraft.
 American aircraft in the Air Force inventory include F-16 and F-5 fighters, T-6 trainers, C-130 transport, CH-47D, AH-64E helicopters, and G-550 business jets for VIP transport.
 The Royal Moroccan Navy operates modern frigates equipped with U.S.-origin digital communications and operates Bell 412 helicopters and King Air 350 aircraft.

-The FMS portfolio is worth $8.5 billion.
+The FMS portfolio is worth $8.9 billion.
 There are several other cases currently in the FMS development process which have the potential to bring the total FMS portfolio to well over $10.3 billion.
-Primary sources for the Moroccan military are the United States, France, and Spain.
+Primary suppliers for the Moroccan military are the United States, France, Spain and Israel.
 Morocco is the largest purchaser of American weapons in Africa.

-To further Morocco’s aim to build a military and defense industry, in early 2022, Sabca and Sabena Aerospace, part of the Belgian Blueberry Group, the government of Morocco, and U.S. company Lockheed Martin signed a strategic partnership creating the joint venture Maintenance Aero Maroc (MAM).
+To further Morocco’s aim to build a military and defense industry, in early 2022, Sabca and Sabena Aerospace (part of the Belgian Blueberry Group) the government of Morocco, and U.S. company Lockheed Martin signed a strategic partnership creating the joint venture Maintenance Aero Maroc (MAM).
 This partnership includes a state-of-the-art maintenance and repair center, revision, and upgrade (MRO&U) for military airplanes and helicopters in Benslimane airport.
+In February 2023, the Moroccan Administration of National Defense and Boeing signed an industrial compensation agreement as part of the extension of the acquisition program of Apache Helicopters.
+This agreement aligns with the law 10.20 (adopted June 2021) for the defense industry where arms, munitions and military airplanes’ maintenance are all targeted.

-The bi-annual Marrakech Air Show is a recommended event for U.S. companies seeking to sell in Africa.
-The upcoming edition’s date is expected to be announced by the end of 2022 or early 2023.
+The bi-annual Marrakech Air Show is a recommended event for U.S. aerospace companies seeking to sell in Africa.
+The upcoming edition’s date is expected to be announced by the end of 2025 and is expected to take place in 2026.
 For more information, email Office.Casablanca@trade.gov.

 Leading Sub-Sectors